io-core/Boot/README.md

-# bootloaders
+# Bootloaders
-boot methods for various architectures
+Boot methods for loading Oberon on various architectures.

 Each architecture and system board or emulator needs a tailored boot process.